Daniel Vnukowski: Music of exiled composers

 The music of interwar Jewish composers is a particular focus of Vnukowski's repertoire, especially those composers who were affected by the Holocaust.
 Vnukowski is the recipient of grants from the Canada Council for the Arts and other foundations for promoting the works of exiled composers such as Szymon Laks, Władysław Szpilman, Viktor Ullmann, and Józef Koffler.
 Vnukowski recorded the recently published piano concerto of Józef Koffler together with Sinfonia Iuventus Orchestra conducted by Christoph Slowinski, which was released on the EDA label in 2017.
 In January 2019, he released an album featuring the solo piano works of Karol Rathaus on the Toccata Classics Label, which was called a "crucial addition to the library of anyone interested in interwar German music" by Fanfare Magazine.

-Vnukowski's recordings in this field have also included the exiled composer Walter Arlens’ complete piano works, which Vnukowski edited for the Vienna-based publisher Doblinger.
+Vnukowski's recordings in this field have also included the exiled composer Walter Arlen's complete piano works, which Vnukowski edited for the Vienna-based publisher Doblinger.
 Additionally, his performance of Walter Arlen's piano works at the Austrian Parliament on May 5, 2017, during the International Day of Commemoration in memory of the victims of the Holocaust (Gedenktag gegen Gewalt und Rassismus im Gedenken an die Opfer des Nationalsozialismus) was broadcast live on Austrian television for ORF-2.
 His recordings of Walter Arlen's piano music were used as a soundtrack in a documentary about the composer's life titled "Walter Arlen's First Century" (Das erste Jahrhundert des Walter Arlen), which premiered at the Vienna International Film Festival on October 30, 2018.